Home

 Performance Optimizations

-Running long macros or macros with a high count, can be demanding on the system and result in lags.
+Running macros with a high count can be demanding on the system and result in lags.
 For this reason, nvim-recorder provides some performance optimizations that are temporarily enabled when a macro with a high count is run.

 Note that these optimizations do have some potential drawbacks.